 As for the video footage, it’s from some public domain silent kids’ film from 1960 called The Sky.
 I don’t know anything about it, aside from the fact that it was either horribly edited or the version I found is incomplete.
 There are long stretches of nothing but black screen breaking up the images of actual things.
 Nothing really happens onscreen, but I thought the imagery of sea and sky and dawn and dusk suited the music.
 I chopped it up, rearranged it, got rid of the kid (sorry kid), messed with the speed of some bits, and tried to assemble it all in a way that made emotional if not rational sense.
 There’s a gritty bit at the end of the smokestack footage, and I didn’t catch it until the video had already been rendered, but whaddayagonnado?

 In keeping with the recent theme of talking about live shows after they’ve happened instead of before, I should tell you we played a Tire Swing Co. gig at Taloola just a week ago.
-Here’s the super cool poster Greg Maxwell made:
+Here’s the super cool poster Greg Maxwell made.

-Most of the time, when I’m doing the sideman thing, I’m playing piano and that’s about it.
+Most of the time when I’m doing the sideman thing I’m playing piano, and that’s about it.
 This time I played no piano at all.
 It was all lead acoustic guitar, except for a few times when I picked up a ukulele or a banjo or a melodica.
 I’m probably always going to be a little more comfortable sitting at something that has black and white teeth, but I like the challenge of not having that to fall back on.
 And I enjoyed how Steven and I were both able to break out our vintage Gibson acoustics and let them chatter at each other like siblings meeting for the first time.

 Maybe next time I’ll say something here before a show happens, not after.
 We’ll see.